Apica Loadtest1.10Minimum Jenkins requirement: 1.610ID: ApicaLoadtest

 You can check the detailed build log for messages.
 They are similar to what people see in the live stats window of ALT:

 The runner checks the job status every 10 seconds at present.

 At the end of the job the log shows some basic statistics and the thresholds are evaluated:

-Refresh the build page after a successful job.
+Refresh the build page after a successful job if it doesn't refresh itself automatically.
 You'll see two links on the left hand panel:

 Apica load test summary presents the key statistics in tabular format:

 The Apica load test trends tab shows a custom CI page in an iframe: